Who are FluCamp regulated by?

 For any payment related queries, please contact us via email on email@example.com

-How long will it take for me to be paid?
+How long will it take for me to be compensated?

 Before volunteers agree to join FluCamp, we’ll let them know when and how much they’ll be paid.
 Payments are typically made after each screening visit and then in two further stages for volunteers who take part in a residential stay.
 The first of which is when the residential stay ends and the second is after the last follow-up visit to us (follow-up visits are normally 28 days after your residential stay ends).

-How much will I be paid to join FluCamp?
+How much will I be compensated to join FluCamp?

 All our studies are different, but we usually pay up to £3,000 per study, depending on the length of the residential stay.
 We also take into consideration the procedures that make up the study and the number of follow-up visits required.